-ANSWER: We have all lost our lives to Satan, which is why Jesus had to come and literally buy us back or redeem us (Galatians 3:13).
+ANSWER: We have all lost our lives to Satan, which is why Jesus had to come and literally buy us back or redeem us from sin (Galatians 3:13).
 Christ specifically bought us back from the devil.
 God, through Christ, owns us now and not the devil.

 5. And you have already forgotten the admonition that He addresses to you as to sons: "My son, do not despise the chastening of the Lord, nor grow weary of being reproved by Him; 6.
-For whom the Lord loves He chastens, and He severely disciplines every son whom He receives."
-7. If you endure chastening, God is dealing with you as a Father with His sons.
-For who is the son whom the Father does not chasten?
-(Hebrews 12:5 - 7)|
+For whom the Lord loves He chastens, and He severely disciplines every son whom He receives" (Hebrews 12:5 - 6)

 Satan's will is to have you think how bad you are and to believe the Eternal does not love you.
-No matter how sinful you are God ALWAYS loves you and will allow you to go through as much suffering as is necessary to finally believe Him and not His adversary.
+No matter how sin you perform God ALWAYS loves you and will allow you to go through as much suffering as is necessary to finally believe Him and not His adversary.
 He wants us to repent (Acts 2:38), which means to change our mind from seeking the will of the devil (e.g. which is to NOT forgive yourself after you have been forgiven) to His will.

 Jesus, in his Sermon on the Mount, stated that if we ask the Father for something (according to His perfect love and will) He will give it to us.

 'Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you . . .'
 (Matthew 7:7 - 8)

 It is God's will that we ask for forgiveness.
 Although He knows we are weak and sometimes give in to the temptations and deceptions of sin, He promises to ALWAYS forgive is we ask.
 And he also promises to eventually remove all traces of rebellion within us (1John 1:9).